bryandevsx/bryandevsx/README.md

 I'm a passionate Back-End Developer based in Florida, USA — with a strong foundation in Java (Spring Boot), Node.js, and MongoDB.
 I build scalable, secure, and efficient APIs and systems, always aiming to deliver clean and well-documented code.

-About Me:
+##About Me:
-🎓 Graduated in Internet Systems from FIAP and Técnico em Systems Development from SENAI
+##🎓 Graduated in Internet Systems from FIAP and Técnico em Systems Development from SENAI

-🛠️ Experienced in Java, Node.js, SQL, MongoDB, PHP (Laravel), HTML/CSS/JS
+##🛠️ Experienced in Java, Node.js, SQL, MongoDB, PHP (Laravel), HTML/CSS/JS

-☁️ Familiar with AWS (S3, Lambda), Jenkins, and Azure
+##☁️ Familiar with AWS (S3, Lambda), Jenkins, and Azure

-📂 Projects include CRUD systems, RESTful APIs, CEP lookup tools, and full-stack applications
+##📂 Projects include CRUD systems, RESTful APIs, CEP lookup tools, and full-stack applications

-🔐 Interested in building secure and performance-driven systems
+##🔐 Interested in building secure and performance-driven systems

-💼 What I'm Up To
+##💼 What I'm Up To
-Contributing to open-source and personal projects
+##-Contributing to open-source and personal projects

-Expanding cloud skills with AWS & Azure
+##-Expanding cloud skills with AWS & Azure

-Improving DevOps knowledge and CI/CD workflows
+##-Improving DevOps knowledge and CI/CD workflows

 ###  Let's Connect!